omrylcn/ml_system/README.md

 ## A. Firt Stage : `MLOps level 0: Manual process`

 This part provides a basic primative ML-project.
 It is similar reference article.
 It is a regression model.
-It uses famous house price data.
-The model architecture schema looks like below image.
+It uses famous house-price data.
+The model schema looks like below image.

 ![firt_part](https://cloud.google.com/solutions/images/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning-2-manual-ml.svg)

 ### Notes

-- There is a python package(whl file) that is called reg_model.It can be installed via 'pip'.
+- There is a python package(whl file) that is called reg_model.
+It can be installed via `pip`.
-- To run docker files, check "notes.md" in docker folder.
+- To run `docker files`  checks "notes.md" in docker folder.

 ### Summary of the model